nfuellbrandt-rrc/HidingApiKeys/README.md

 # Hiding API keys
-I have hidden 2 api keys.
+Here are 2 ways to hide an api key.
 ## Method 1: apikeys.properties
 Create a new file at the root of your project
 I named mine **apikeys.properties** although it doesn't really matter what you call it